bndnio/concurrency-mini-problems/README.md

 hReady signals from two separate H routines.
 At this point there are exactly two H routines waiting for the okay from exactly one O routine.
-And the O routine has now passed the barrier waiting for H routines.
+Now the O routine has passed the barrier waiting for H routines.
-The O routine then release one O ready signal for one H routine to complete, and then one more for the other H routine to complete.
+The O routine then release one oReady signal for one H routine to complete, and then one more for the other H routine to complete.

 The difference with the buffered implementation is that it allows the Hs to enter the critical section without an O, but it does not let them through until they have been bound to by an O.
-Likewise, the Os may leave the crical section prior to Hs acknowledging it; but with the guarantee that there are exactly two Hs for each O, this is not a problem.
+Likewise, an O may leave the crical section prior it's Hs acknowledging it; but with the guarantee that there are exactly two Hs for each O, this is not a problem.

-One caveat is that atoms passing are not necessarily the one allowed one another into the critical section.
+One caveat is that atoms passing are not necessarily the one that allowed one another into the critical section.
 However, since we are still satisfying the criteria, this is not an issue.

 Winner: Both